microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationMeAssignmentRubric.md

 # Update-MgEducationMeAssignmentRubric

 ## SYNOPSIS
-Update the navigation property rubric in education
+When set, the grading rubric attached to this assignment.

 ## SYNTAX